SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 * Have given good feedback on others' submissions and displayed an overall understanding of the code quality standards for the project.
 * Commit to being a part of the community for the long-term.
-* Have submitted a minimum of 20 qualifying pull requests or pushed a minimum of 20 qualifying commits across the different projects (IDE, Docker-Selenium, Selenium, Site & Docs).
+* Have submitted a minimum of 20 substantive pull requests or pushed a minimum of 20 substantive commits across the different projects (IDE, Docker-Selenium, Selenium, Site & Docs).

 A Committer is invited to become a TLC member by existing TLC members.
 A nomination will result in discussion and then a decision by the TLC.